Canon 5D Mark III Comparison Review

 The Canon EOS 5D Mark III is a DSLR (Digital Single Lens Reflex) camera that was announced in March 2012 and is equipped with a full frame sensor.
 It offers a resolution of 22.1 megapixel.

-The Canon 5D Mark III has a Camera Elo of 2009.
+Is the Canon 5D Mark III a good camera?
+The 5D Mark III has a Camera Elo of 1884.
 This rating puts the 5D Mark III among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the 5D Mark III falls below average.
+In terms of its sensor size category (full frame cameras), the 5D Mark III ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Canon 5D Mark III|